 The Risk Assessment must include:

-Quantitative factors such as account balance, frequency of transactions, dollar value of each transaction; and
+Quantitative factors such as account balance, frequency of transactions, the dollar value of each transaction; and

 Qualitative factors such as complexity of related transactions, subjectivity of accounting rules over related transactions, and fraud considerations.